 Choosing the right formula means finding a product with ingredients that contain a healthy balance of protein, carbohydrates, fat, fiber, and vitamins.
 Meat is the primary component of commercial food.
 Get to know the different types of meat to make sure you’re not putting your dog’s health at risk.

-When it comes to picking the right formula, it’s important to select a formula that has red meat, fish, or lamb as the first ingredient.
-You’ll also need to make sure there is no chicken in any of the meat by-products or meat meal, if your regular formula contains any of those.
+When it comes to picking the right formula, it’s essential to select a formula that has red meat, fish, or lamb as the first ingredient.
+You’ll also need to ensure there is no chicken in any meat by-products or meat meal if your regular formula contains any of those.
 Whole meat is preferable for every type of kibble.

 Grains are excellent sources of carbohydrates.
 So are fruits and vegetables.
 Some pet food manufacturers, however, do away with these ingredients due to instances of grain allergies in dogs.

 Not everything indicated on a pet food label is beneficial for your dog.
 In fact, some of them are actually harmful.
 You’ll want to steer clear of many artificial ingredients or processed foods.
 These can have very negative long-term impacts on your pup.
 Here are some items that you should watch out for.

 These are low-quality leftovers from other food manufacturing processes.
 If you see these words on an ingredient list, move on to the next product:

 Artificial coloring is unnecessary since your dog doesn’t care about the color of food.
 The coloring is only added to make the product more appealing to pet parents.
 We recommend you only stick to recipes that include no artificial coloring of any type.

 Sugar is definitely a no-no. As with humans, it can lead to obesity, hyperactivity, and tooth decay in dogs.